Data preparation

 • The more address elements the data contains, the more accurate the results will be.

-• A complete list of countries for which there is address coverage is available in the supported countries list on the ArcGIS World Geocoding Service coverage page.
+• A complete list of countries for which there is address coverage is available in the supported countries list on the ArcGIS Geocoding service coverage page.

 • Your ArcGIS administrator may impose user credit limits on some features and you may receive a message indicating that you have insufficient credits to perform a request.
 If so, contact your administrator.

-• You can add a maximum of 3,500 address points to an ArcGIS for Power BI visualization as a standard user or 10,000 points if you are signed in to an ArcGIS account.
+• You can add a maximum of 3,500 address points to an ArcGIS for Power BI visualization as a guest user or 10,000 points if you are signed in to an ArcGIS account.

 • The Location field well accepts only a single value.
 Consequently, if the address information is contained in separate columns, it is important to combine the information into a single, comma-separated location column.
 You can then add the combined column data to the Location field well to add data to the map.